Clearwater State Forest

 Clearwater State Forest is a state forest located in Montana.
 The forest has an area of approximately 18,076 acres and is one of the seven state forests in Montana.

 The forest was designated as a state forest in 1925 through a law passed by the Montana Legislature.

+History

+The forest was first known as "Clearwater Timber Reserve".
+In 1906, it was founded as part of Lolo National Forest.
+During this time through the 1950s, this forest was mostly used for logging which was a major part of the local economy.
+In 1957, it was founded as Clearwater State Forrest to be managed and ran by Montana Department of Natural Resources and Conservation (DNRC).